alexkates/hashnode-next/README.md

 ## Environment Variables

-[.env.example](.env.example) contains all the environment variables you need to get started.
-You can copy this file and rename it to `.env.local` to get started.
+[.env.example](.env.example) contains all the environment variables you need to run a copy of hashnode-next for your headless blog.
+You can simply copy this file and rename it to `.env.local` to get started.

 **Note:** You will need a [Hashnode API key](https://hashnode.com/settings/developer) to view the [about](src/app/about/page.tsx) page because the [GetMe](src/server/get-me.ts) query requires authentication.
 You can read more about Hashnode API keys [here](https://apidocs.hashnode.com/#introduction-item-4).